 4. When did this program start and how many people have completed Leadership?

 The first class graduated in June 1991.
 After twenty six classes, graduates number over 700.
 Leadership grads have made impressive contributions in their personal and professional lives, and many have committed to public service.

 5. How many people are selected to attend each year?

 Each Class has 30 – 35 participants that come from the private, nonprofit, community and public sectors.

-After the orientation,Leadership is held on one Friday each month, usually the second Friday of the month from October through
+Leadership kicks off with a two day leadership development and community orientation on the second Friday and Saturday of September.
+This opening retreat is required for program participation.
+After the orientation,Leadership is held on one Friday each month, usually the second Friday of the month from October through June.

 Leadership is unlike any other training or educational experience.
 Each Program Day focuses on a different topic and is comprised of presentations, field trips, and interactive activities.
 Program Days feature: Education; Police Services & the Judicial System; Fire & Emergency Preparedness; Arts & Media; Health and Healthy Communities; Government; Business and Economic Development; Human Services; Planning, Housing & Transportation: and the Environment.

 Local leaders in these fields facilitate each session.
 The class will make site visits to a number of important community facilities and have the opportunity to interact with leaders in each of these areas.

 9. Do I have to attend all of the Program Days?

 To successfully complete the Leadership Program, a participant is expected to attend all sessions and participate in the Skill Development groups.
 Our attendance policy allows for two absences.
 Please note, three occurrences of late arrival or early departure will be considered as two absences.